 1 can pineapple slices, drain saving pineapple juice

 In a 2-qt. saucepan, combine the soy sauce, 1/2 cup brown sugar, 1/2 cup white sugar, green onions, ginger root, garlic, and honey.
 Bring to a boil; reduce heat to a low simmer and cook for 15 minutes.
 Pour the remaining 1/4 cup brown sugar and 1/4 cup sugar; the mixture will rise and foam, so watch it.
 Once it goes back down, remove from the heat and allow to cool.
-Put chicken thighs in a gallon-size zipper bag and cover with sauce.
+Put chicken thighs in a gallon-size zipper bag and cover with sauce, reserving some for drizzling later.
 Marinate the chicken over night in the refrigerator.
 When ready to grill, remove chicken from marinade.
 Grill over medium heat until chicken is done.
 Grill some pineapple slices, if desired.
 In a small saucepan, heat remaining teriyaki sauce with reserved pineapple juice.
 Serve chicken and pineapple over cooked white rice.
 Drizzle with teriyaki/pineapple sauce.

 Gather your ingredients.
 You need a bottle of gluten-free soy sauce, brown sugar, white sugar, honey, a bunch of green onions, ginger root, garlic, and boneless skinless chicken thighs.